andrew-dsi/andrew-dsi.github.io/_posts/2022-01-26-cnn-fruit-classification.md

 ```
 <br>
-The below image contains two plots, the first showing the epoch by epoch **loss** for both the training set (blue) and the validation set (orange) & the second show the epoch by epoch **classification accuracy** again, for both the training set (blue) and the validation set (orange).
+The below image contains two plots, the first showing the epoch by epoch **Loss** for both the training set (blue) and the validation set (orange) & the second show the epoch by epoch **Classification Accuracy** again, for both the training set (blue) and the validation set (orange).

 <br>
 ![alt text](/img/posts/cnn-baseline-accuracy-plot.png "CNN Baseline Accuracy Plot")